matamorphosis/HelpfulScripts/AutoDecoder/README.md

 # Auto Decoder
 This tool allows users to decode strings automatically.
-In the event you have a string with several layers of encoding, this tool can easily decode it as many times as necessary until it gets the desired string.
+In the event you have a string with several layers of encoding, this tool can easily decode it as many times as necessary until it gets a cleartext string.

 Supported Encoding Types Include:
 - Base64